 At the School of Public Administration, we are dedicated to your success.
 We can prepare you for the job market through mock interviews, resume refinement and editing cover letters.
-For more information, contact experiential learning coordinator Marcus.williams@ucf.edu.
+For more information, contact Marcus Williams at marcus.williams@ucf.edu.